westerlin/littlebigadventure/README.md

 }
 ```

-Here we define an item - a rusty sword which is code _e2_ in game.
+Here we define an item - a rusty sword which is code _e2_ in game (see e2.json file).
 Per default all objects can be:

- * examined: Which basically displays items description (and possible items it contains if visible)
+ * _examined_: Which basically displays items description (which includes its current state and possible items it contains)
- * taken: which moves item to players inventory (maybe at some point depending on room etc.)
+ * _taken_: which moves item to players inventory (maybe at some point depending on room etc.)

 In this example we also define a command specific for the sword - namely __sharpen__
 There are som prerequisites for doing this action.
 The player has to be equipped (currently the engine does not distinquish between equipped and inventory) with a sharpening stone (an item in its own right defined in code _e8_).
 So the play er writes:

 `What is your bidding, Sire? sharpen rusty sword  `

-If the does not have the sharpening stone then engine replies:
+If the player does not have the sharpening stone then the engine replies:

 `You cannot with your bare hands  `